Snowman's Reindeer Farm in Canton, IL

+A: YES.
+We have both handicapped parking, handicap accessible porta potties and all buildings are handicap accessible.

 Q: Are you open year round?

 Q: Are you open during the weekdays during the day?

 A: We are open during the day for special group visits only.
-Click on the BOOK YOUR EVENT button to schedule.
+These time slots are very limited and all are booked for 2019.

 Q: Do you need tickets in advance to visit the farm?

-A: As of 2018, there will be both OPEN ADMISSION days (no advanced registration required) and SPECIAL EVENT TICKET days (advanced ticket purchase ONLINE through our website or Facebook page) See HOURS AND EVENTS page or FACEBOOK page for schedule.
+A: As of 2018, there will be both OPEN ADMISSION days (no advanced registration required) and RESERVATION ONLY days (advanced ticket purchase ONLINE through our website or Facebook page) See HOURS AND EVENTS page.